 Family legend, handed down from Craig Chandler Hay's grandmother, Edith (daughter of Hiram and sister of Frederick), tells that Hiram was not particularly pleased with Frederick’s youthful lack of direction.
 Hiram apparently strongly influenced Frederick to make the timber-cutting trip out west to try to make something of himself.
 At that time, Frederick was already smitten with his future wife,Tillie, and didn’t want to go.
 This may account for the fact that his focus never really was on succeeding out west but was to get back to Tillie.
 The diary that Frederick kept while in Colorado, which is in the possession of Craig Chandler Hay, has many entries about missing his Tillie.
 Also noted in the diary is the day of Frederick's birth, September 4, which was previously not known.

-There is one photograph of Frederick A. Chandler, Sr. (See above.)
+There are two exisiting photographs of Frederick A. Chandler, Sr. (See one of them above.)
 He was a postal carrier in Bronx, New York.
 According to post office records, Frederick Augustus Chandler was employed as a letter carrier in New York City from at least July 1, 1883, through July 1, 1911, or possibly later.
 His salary was $600 in 1883, which indicates that he was a new employee.
 Between 1885 and 1905 he earned $1000 per year, the standard rate.
 His salary was increased to $1100 in 1907 and to $1200 in 1909.
 After his retirement in about 1914, he and his wife, Matilda, went to live with their daughter Eugenia Chandler Wilson in Jamesburg, New Jersey.

 Frederick’s wife, Matilda Julia Hale, was the seventh child of Captain Edwin Briggs Hale (1817-1896) and Cathryn Maria Minkler (1823-1905) of Saugerties, Ulster, New York.
 Matilda died on April 24, 1927 at age 70, and is buried with her husband in Fernwood Cemetery, Jamesburg, New Jersey.
 Most of the Hale family in Saugerties, New York, were seamen, sailing ships up and down the Hudson River.
 Many Hale tombstones can be found today in Ulster County, New York.